 Resources were scarce and no one outside our small community knew what cosplay even was.

 We frequently had no idea how to make something, and no one to tell us how it should be done.
-We would talk to our friends on a forum who might be as clueless as we were.
+We would talk to our friends on a message board who might be as clueless as we were.
 But it didn’t matter.
 Get creative, put your heart into a build, pop up at a con and people will love your costume, no matter how improvised it is!

 We had nothing, and we had everything.